 Declaration contained in an instrument from the Ministry for Foreign Affairs of Finland, dated 27 November 2009, registered at the Secretariat General on 30 November 2009 - Or.
 Engl.
-The Government of Finland has desided to modify the declaration contained in the Instrument of

 The Government of Finland has decided to modify the declaration contained in the Instrument of Acceptance of the Charter as follows: